- Run simple tasks with

 Conclusion

 Congratulations!
 You’ve completed the ControlFlow quickstart.
-You’ve learned how to:
+You’ve learned how to:- Run simple tasks with

 cf.run()